High Head Castle

-High Head Castle is a large fortified manor house in the English county of Cumbria located between Carlisle and Penrith.
+High Head Castle is a ruined country house in the English county of Cumbria located between Carlisle and Penrith.
+The present Georgian house stands on the site of a medieval castle.
 The house is now largely a ruin with the exterior walls and certain foundations surviving for the majority of the building.
 The right hand wing of the building has had a roof re-instated, and may be usable again for the first time since the building burnt down in the 1950s.
-Currently not open to the public, it is privately owned, and the owners have now for some time been trying to restore it to its former glory.
+Currently not open to the public, it is privately owned, and the owners have now for some time been trying to restore the building.

 History

 The earliest written record of the original castle is from 1272.
 The site was originally occupied by the king's castle in the Forest of Inglewood, a medieval square pele tower within a curtain wall.
 Sir William L'Engleys, descended from the family who held Little Asby, acquired Highhead Castle.
 He was Chief Forester of Inglewood from 1328, and was succeeded by his son Sir William whose daughter and heir, Isabel, married Nicholas Harrington.

 The Richmond family bought and extended the house in the 16th century.
 Only its western wing remains, with its unmistakable straight-headed mullioned windows with round-arched lights under hood moulds, although attached to the south-west corner of this wing is the basement of a square tower which presents evidence of 14th-century work.

 The house was later sold to the Baron Brougham and Vaux who made some alterations.
 One member of the family, Henry Richmond Brougham, had a new facade built in 1744–1748.
 It is eleven bays long, with a pedimented three-bay centre, and a walled front garden with coupled Ionic columns.
 When the Broughams no longer required the house, they rented it out for some time.
 By the mid-19th century, and until at least 1909, it was occupied by the Hills family, and was the childhood home of the soldier and astronomer Edmond Hills.

-The Thornborrow family rented the castle and farmed the land between at least 1851-1881 as indicated on census records.
+The Thornborrow family rented the castle and farmed the land between at least 1851 and 1881 as indicated on census records.